jkvetina/ADT/README.md

     - ✅ multiple schemas are supported via subfolders (schema/db/object_type..., db/schema/object_type...)
     - ✅ you can also manually create subfolders for objects (so you can put for example views into groups/folders)
     - ⭕️ option to deploy exported files to specified environment
-- ⭕️ it can __export data__ into CSV files
+- ✅ it can __export data__ into CSV files
+    - ✅ dumps specified tables to CSV files, with some filtering
+    - ✅ creates SQL MERGE statements for patching, you can set INS/UPD/DEL parts in config
     - ⭕️ althought it will skip LOB columns (for now)
-    - ⭕️ creates SQL MERGE statements for patching
     - ⭕️ option to deploy exported files to specified environment
 - ✅ generate __install script__ for test/local environments to install everything into a clean schema
 - ⭕️ it can __compare two databases__ and show you the differences and what you need to do to sync them, including the data changes